 When your partner or spouse is sick, it may be hard to pinpoint what they need.
 Being there for them is important, but if you’re forced to go to work or fulfill other obligations, creating a care package to entertain them is a great idea.

 Nothing can show you care quite as much as something you made with your own two hands.
 It can be cookies or baked goods, a piece of art, or something similar.
 It likely won’t cost much either.
 You also shouldn’t worry about how “good” it is — it’s the effort that counts.

 Flowers and plants can add much-needed brightness and life to any space.
 You shouldn’t subscribe to the idea that flowers or plants are just for special occasions.
 They’ve long been a simple, yet effective way of showing you care.

 3. A new pair of headphones

 Sitting and vegging out while listening to music, audiobooks, or movies (like these great ones to watch when you're sick) may become a big part of your loved one’s routine as they heal.
 Give them an upgraded way of doing so privately or quietly, especially if they have to go elsewhere for treatment.

 4. A yoga mat or resistance bands

-If your partner or spouse is sick (but not so sick that they aren’t moving around), helping them incorporate some stretching or light workouts from home could work wonders for mood and recovery.
+If your partner or spouse is sick (but not so sick that they aren’t moving around), helping them incorporate some stretching on a yoga mat or light workouts from home with resistance bands could work wonders for mood and recovery.